yondav/horiseon-refactor-01/README.md

 <div style="text-align:center; margin: 50px">
 <img src="assets/lighthouse-report.png" width="350">

 After the refactor, lighthouse reports that the SEO performance and Best Practices are perfect while Accessibility is just below because the contrast ratio isn't high enough.
-If I had more freedom to style the website in the assignment, I'd have increased the contrast to ensure the content is easy to read and further increasing the accessibility.
+If I had more freedom to style the website in the assignment, I'd have increased the contrast to ensure the content is easy to read, further increasing the accessibility.
 </div>

 ### Please follow these steps to navigate the repository